ayeshaarshadarain/ayeshaarshadarain.github.io/projects/adventureworks-operational-performance.md

 - Interpreting metrics in context rather than in isolation

-Most importantly, it helped me understand how **operational constraints directly affect revenue**, and how BI can be used to uncover those relationships in a practical and actionable way.
+Most importantly, it helped me understand how **operational constraints directly affect revenue**, and how BI can be used to uncover those relationships in a practical way.